Iggy Arbuckle: Merchandise

 Promotional online poster for the game.

 On November 1, 2007, an online game based on the series, The Great Kookamunga Challenge, was launched.
 Hosted on the Teletoon web site and created by Zinc Roe Design, the game was an online race in which players explored the Kookamunga National Park in search of 115 "checkpoints."
 At each checkpoint, they could earn points by playing games, answering trivia questions about the series, or completing group activities.
 The first players who completed the entire challenge won real-world prizes, including a digital camera and items from National Geographic Kids.
 The game ran for six weeks.

-The entire series of Iggy Arbuckle was released on DVD in 2007 in Australia.
-In 2011, Entertainment One begin to release all 26 episodes of the series on DVD in all six volumes, available in Canada, and it is spoken in English and French.
+The first 13 episodes of Iggy Arbuckle were released on DVD in 2007 in Australia.
+In 2011, Entertainment One began to release all 26 episodes of the series on DVD in all five volumes, available in Canada, and it is spoken in English and French.